Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rVRmlX26QcM.md

 ### Transcript

-> are you still hiring for a generalist game designer yes are we okay i think the i think the ad is still up i'm pretty sure we are i think we've had some interviews and stuff like that but i don't i don't know if anything's actually been locked in yet so yeah if you're interested by all means send through your, cvs location yeah coffeestandstudios.com or coffeestain.se jobs i think works coffeesandstudios.com jobs
+> are you still hiring for a generalist game designer yes are we okay I think the I think the ad is still up I'm pretty sure we are I think we've had some interviews and stuff like that but I don't I don't know if anything's actually been locked in yet so yeah if you're interested by all means send through your, cvs location yeah coffeestandstudios.com or coffeestain.se jobs I think works coffeesandstudios.com jobs